 A school directory is developed by our Home & School Association and made available to our parent community.
 This directory includes all students' names and grades.
 Student addresses, phone numbers, email addresses and parent/guardian names are listed if parent permission has been granted to publish this information.
+Parents may request to not include their information in the school directory.

-Under no circumstances is any part of the directory to be reproduced, photocopied, entered into a database, or copied by hand or other form.
-The directory may not be used as the basis for telemarketing.
+Under no circumstances is any part of the directory to be reproduced, photocopied, entered in a database, or copied by hand or other form.
+The directory may not be used as the basis for telemarketing